crustio/crust-wiki/docs/claims-locked-cru.md

 ## Precautions

-This tutorial currently only suits the users already [claimed lockedCRU in Maxwell](https://wiki-maxwell.crust.network/docs/en/claimCRU18) before mainnet launched. **At present, maxwell's lockedCRU claim has ended, for those users who haven't claimed lockedCRU, please wait for the mainnet's democracy to open**.
+This tutorial currently only suits the users already [claimed lockedCRU in Maxwell](https://wiki-maxwell.crust.network/docs/en/claimCRU18) before mainnet launched. **At present, maxwell's lockedCRU claim has ended, for those users who haven't claimed lockedCRU, please wait for the mainnet's governance to open**.

 ## 1. Extension Wallets